jhonatantft/nasa-gospace-apps/README.md

 Heroku link: https://mighty-woodland-52835.herokuapp.com/

-Through a platform of knowledge, we develop a designed project for the young generation by data science provide by NASA and we provide the connection between science and the public.
-This platform has an interface that fits the target audience, is interactive, and is connected with the NASA directory database.
-The benefit of this project is that brings knowledge to various communities and shares the content in a soft way around the world, powered by NASA social media and reaching the public by their age range.
+Through a platform of knowledge, we develop and designed project for the young generation using science data provide by NASA.
+We create the correlations between the different areas Nasa's science and the public.
+This platform has an interface that fits the target audience with interactivity, and it's connected with the NASA directory database.

+The benefit of this project is that it brings knowledge to various communities and shares the content in a soft way around the world, powered by NASA social media and reaching the public by their age range.

 <h4 align="center">Home Page</h4>